Sudama: Legend

-The Bhagavata Purana narrates that eventually, Sudama's starving wife implored her husband to visit Krishna and tell him of his impoverishment, stating that as the refuge of his devotees and a patron of Brahmins, he would no doubt shower his old friend with great wealth.
+The Bhagavata Purana narrates that the reason Sudama was extremely poor despite being Krishna's friend is because he had lied to Krishna.
+Eventually, Sudama's starving wife implored her husband to visit Krishna and tell him of his impoverishment, stating that as the refuge of his devotees and a patron of Brahmins, he would no doubt shower his old friend with wealth.
 Despite his reluctance to seek help from Krishna, Sudama agreed, if only to see the deity, which would accrue punya.
 He asked his wife if there was anything he could bring his friend as a gift, and she was able to procure four handfuls of parched and beaten rice for him to take to Dvaraka.
 He entered the palace of Krishna, and found the deity seated on a couch with his favourite queen, Rukmini.
 Overjoyed at the sight of his old friend, Krishna made him sit on his own couch, and washed his feet, according to custom.
 He offered his friend a number of refreshments and smeared his body with pastes and perfumes.
 Rukmini herself attended on him, holding a whisk, to the astonishment of the women of the palace.
 Krishna and Sudama conversed about their boyhood days at the ashrama of Sandipani.
 Krishna recounted an incident when the duo were once tasked with bringing fuel from the forest during a great storm, wandering aimlessly as they held each other's hands, until their preceptor found them.
 The deity jovially asked his friend if he had brought any presents for him.
 Ashamed of what he had brought, Sudama did not respond.
 Being omniscient, Krishna declared that the grains of parched rice that had been brought to him were his favourite food, and swallowed one grain of it.
 Rukmini prevented him from having anymore, for the abundance of her consort's act overwhelmed the world.
 After spending the night in the palace, the Brahmin begun his journey back home, feeling small because he had been ashamed to ask for anything, but also content because he had obtained a darshana of the deity.
 He decided that Krishna had been merciful to deny him of wealth.
 Sudama returned to find that his humble hut had been transformed into several seven-storied palaces, filled with beautiful gardens and parks.
 He was welcomed by splendid musicians and singers.
 Delighted, his wife rushed to embrace him, looking like the goddess Lakshmi herself as she cried tears of joy.
 The flabbergasted Brahmin entered his house, finding that it resembled Svarga itself with its facilities and opulence.
 Sudama exulted in the generosity of the deity, for having smiled upon him during his time of misfortune.
 His wife and he enjoyed the worldly pleasures they had been blessed with without attachment, and grew even more devoted to Krishna.
 The generosity of Krishna and his friendship with Sudama is associated with the celebration of the festival of Akshaya Tritiya.